dominguerilla/LIMB-DEMO/Notes/character-creation.md

 3. RED limbs are typically limbs that can wield weapons/are weaponized.
 Damage could result in decreased attack power.
 4. GREEN limbs are typically mobility-related.
 Damage can result in reduced speed or evasion.

+TODO: Imagine choosing a race--could have different sets/colors for limbs.

 ## Skills

 - HEAVY BLOW - BLUNT damage on target.
 Chance to STUN on purple parts.